 9. Pause that refreshes.

 I grew up in the era when football coaches refused to allow players to drink during practice.
 The belief was going without water somehow made them tougher.
-Unfortunately, such ignorance didn’t make them tougher, it made some players dead.
+Since football is a really popular sport and players need to be in top condition since many people watch them.

 The same held true for running.
 Not any more.
 Now everyone recognizes the importance of proper hydration in football – and running.
 We have Dr. Robert Cade of the University of Florida (who graduated from UT) to thank for that.
 He developed Gatorade (named after the Florida Gators) and as coaches, football players and runners soon found out, a properly hydrated athlete is a better athlete.